Incognito/rumprun_wiki_wiki/Cross-architecture-execution.md

 All the tests should run fine, and if you check the executables and libraries built should all be cross compiled.

+TODO explain how to use gdb on a non native executable.

 Known working architectures:
 * powerpc

+Architectures with issues:
+* arm is hanging in the networking test TODO debug